-In this article we will discuss the steps necessary to clean and descale your Cuisinart coffee maker.
+In this article, we will discuss the steps necessary to clean and descale your Cuisinart coffee maker.

-This is true of appliances ranging from old-fashioned stovetop coffee pots and tea kettles to modern coffee makers.
+That is true of appliances ranging from old-fashioned stovetop coffee pots and tea kettles to modern coffee makers.

 Cleaning Tips For Cuisinart Coffee Makers

 There are many different types of coffee makers made by Cuisinart, from one-cup brewers to large office models.
 Rest assured, you can modify the steps presented here to suit any size coffee maker in any setting.

 If you de-scale your Cuisinart coffee maker on a regular monthly basis, you will never see the flashing light that tells you to clean or de-scale your coffee maker.

 If you do see this light, it means that your coffee maker is suffering from calcium deposits.
 You must make haste to remedy the situation!

 Follow the steps below on this page to remove calcium deposits from your coffee maker’s mechanisms.
 If the “clean” or “de-scale” light continues to flash after you have done so, repeat the steps.

 You may need to clean your coffee maker two or three times if you have neglected regular cleaning.

 Pay close attention to the nozzle where the coffee comes out.
 Keeping this area clean will prevent calcium scale buildup around the nozzle.
 This could interfere with the delivery of coffee to your carafe or cup and could cause a messy accident.